 Imagine this: You have the bikes parked in a row on one side of the street.
-Then you have the neighbours with their knee-high planters of garden herbs, a wooden bench, and some neglected toys from way back when their kids were five and played on the street — except they’re in high school now.
+Then you have the neighbours with their knee-high planters of garden herbs and a wooden bench.

 What is it?

-We can refer to it as a contagious neighbourhood habit, usually among the tenants of the ground floor but sometimes the whole building chips in on the fun as well, to explicitly utilise the area in front of their place or building.
+It’s usually among the tenants of the ground floor, but sometimes the whole building joins in on the fun as well.

 This area, which also happens to be a public footpath, turns into a personal space — usually a summertime terrace (or any good weather really) and a place for adults to splash around in a kiddie pool.